-With the release of macOS 10.13 High Sierra, you’re probably wondering whether your Adobe software will work in the new Mac operating system.
+With the release of macOS 12 Monterey, you’re probably wondering if your Adobe software will work in this macOS upgrade.

-With every macOS upgrade, full information about compatibility is typically not available on the day the new system is released or even shortly after.
-More information emerges over time, especially as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
+We are just starting to see Monterey compatibility information from Adobe, which I cover later in this article.
+More information emerges over time, as Apple, Adobe, and other software developers test with the final public release and produce updates with fixes.
 I’ll update this article as new information comes out.